 The 4% rule is a popular retirement planning tool that suggests retirees can withdraw 4% of their total investment portfolio in the first year of retirement, and then adjust their annual withdrawals according to the rate of inflation (or deflation).
 This rule is not meant to guarantee that this percentage is sufficient, nor does it suggest that if you earn more than 4%, you will declare bankruptcy when you die.
 Rather, it is an indicator based on past market performance that suggests there is a high probability of having enough for retirement.
 However, the 4% rule can be a problem, especially for those who are close to retirement.

+In the past, the concern was that a reduction of 4% could be too conservative and, in many market scenarios, retirees would end up earning too little as retirement income.
 Rising inflation only makes things worse.
 As interest rates rise, the value of your current bonds decreases.
-Another problem with the 4% rule is that it's based on the U.S. UU.
+In addition, the 4% rule is based on the U.

-The stock market in the second half of the 20th century.
-One way to use the rule is to add up your expected retirement savings and see if 4% of that figure will generate your target retirement income.
+S. investment experience during the 20th century.
+As the 21st century introduces us to a globalized investment market, is it realistic to assume that markets will continue their inevitable upward march?
+Will bear markets always be short-lived and will recoveries always be rapid?
+One way to use the 4% rule is to add up your expected retirement savings and see if 4% of that figure will generate your target retirement income.
 If not, it's time to go back to the drawing board and figure out how to increase your retirement savings.